Search for a tool

 YBBAAAZBBAAB

 The 2-letter code used can be hidden in an over-encryption.
-A classic method is to write a random message with upper case (for A) or lower case (for B) or vice versa; in this case see the binarization of uppercase and lowercase.
+A classic method is to write a random message with upper case (for A) or lower case (for B) or vice versa.
 Other methods are possible such as writing certain characters in italics (or in bold), or even mixing 2 fonts.

 How to decrypt Bacon cipher?